Proton Therapy For Prostate Cancer Treatment

 SpaceOAR® Hydrogel – Spacing Organs at Risk

-In an effort to minimize unnecessary radiation, unwanted side effects and potential injury to the rectum during prostate cancer therapy re-treatments and other special situations, we give patients the option of hydrogel.
-California Protons now offers this minimally invasive procedure to inject the hydrogel in our facility.
+In an effort to minimize unnecessary radiation, unwanted side effects and potential injury to the rectum during prostate cancer treatments and other special situations, we give patients the option of hydrogel.
+California Protons offers this minimally invasive procedure to inject the hydrogel in our facility.
 Once in place, it typically cannot be felt and acts as a 1.3cm spacer1 to push the rectum away from the prostate.
-The spacer remains in place for three months before being fully absorbed and naturally cleared in your urine.
+The spacer remains in place for about three months, after which it is fully absorbed and naturally cleared in your urine.

 Procedural success rate2